Liberal–National Coalition

-The Liberal–National Coalition, commonly known simply as the Coalition or the LNP, is an alliance of centre-right political parties that forms one of the two major groupings in Australian federal politics.
-The two partners in the Coalition are the Liberal Party of Australia and the National Party of Australia (the latter previously known as the Country Party and the National Country Party).
-Its main opponent is the Australian Labor Party (ALP); the two forces are often regarded as operating in a two-party system.
-The Coalition was last in government from the 2013 federal election until the 2022 Australian federal election.
-The group is led by Peter Dutton, who succeeded Scott Morrison after the 2022 Australian federal election.
+The Liberal–National Coalition, commonly known simply as the Coalition or the LNP, is an alliance of centre-right to right-wing political parties that forms one of the two major groupings in Australian federal politics.
+Its two members are the Liberal Party of Australia and the National Party of Australia (previously known as the Country Party and the National Country Party).
+The Coalition and its main opponent, the Australian Labor Party (ALP), are often regarded as operating in a two-party system.

+The Coalition has existed in some form since 1923, initially involving the Liberal Party's predecessors the Nationalist Party and United Australia Party.
+It has historically been a stable alignment for long periods in both government and opposition, including at three elections where the Liberal Party won enough seats to govern in its own right.
+The Coalition was last in government federally from 2013 to 2022.
+The stability between both the Liberal and National parties (and their predecessors) has been punctuated by six breaks in the agreement, including the 1931, 1934 and 1987 federal elections which the parties contested separately.
+Most recently, the National Party withdrew from the Coalition for a brief period following the 2025 election, before a new agreement was reached and the alliance was resumed.

-The two parties in the Coalition have different voter bases, with the Liberals – the larger party – drawing most of their vote from urban areas and the Nationals operating almost exclusively in rural and regional areas.
+The Liberal and National parties have different geographical voter bases, with the Liberals – the larger party – drawing most of their vote from urban areas, and the Nationals operating almost exclusively in rural and regional areas.
 They occupy a broadly similar place on the right of the political spectrum.
-The partnership between the two current parties dates back to 1946, shortly after the Liberal Party was formed, and has continued almost uninterrupted since then.
-The Country Party also maintained similar alliances with the Liberal Party's predecessors, the United Australia Party and Nationalist Party, and similar parties at state level.
-The first such federal arrangement was formed in 1923, as a solution to the hung parliament that resulted from the 1922 federal election.

 The Liberals and Nationals maintain separate organisational wings and separate parliamentary parties, but co-operate in various ways determined by a mixture of formal agreements and informal conventions.
 There is a single Coalition frontbench, both in government and in opposition, with each party receiving a proportionate number of positions.
 By convention, the leader of the Liberal Party serves as the overall leader, serving as prime minister when the Coalition is in government and leader of the opposition when the Coalition is in opposition.
-The leader of the National Party becomes the deputy prime minister during periods of conservative government.
-The two parties co-operate on their federal election campaigns, run joint Senate tickets in most states, and generally avoid running candidates against each other in the House of Representatives.
+The leader of the National Party becomes the deputy prime minister during periods of Coalition government.
+The two parties co-operate on their federal election campaigns, run joint Senate tickets in New South Wales and Victoria, and generally avoid running candidates against each other in the House of Representatives.